RodolfoFarinha/pa-iscde-88812/README.md

 # Search
-The Search component is a plugin built into the Pidesco project.
-As its main feature, search aims to find and refold the searched references, while browsing packages
+The "SEARCH" component is a plug-in built into the "PIDESCO" project.
+Its main purpose is to search for user-entered references by returning a result tree according to the defined conditions.

 [View more about Plugin Operation](https://github.com/RodolfoFarinha/pa-iscde-88812/wiki/Plugin-Operantion)